sleepyjames/search/README.md

 All fields take one standard option:

-`default`
-  The default value for this field if no value is assigned to it
+`default`: The default value for this field if no value is assigned to it.
 TODO: There's weird logic here to do with not knowing how to represent a None value in search, so a default value is always forced, annoyingly

 #### TextField